The Long Road: From Home to Senior Living

 • Adapt to Changes: Moving days rarely go exactly as planned, so being flexible and adapting to any hiccups can ease stress.

-• Offer Reassurance: Remind them that it’s okay to take their time adjusting to the new space.
+• Offer Reassurance: Remind them that adjusting to the new space is okay.

 Follow Up